jenkinsci/plasticscm-plugin/README.md

 ![Pipeline script from SCM](doc/img/pipeline-script-from-scm.png)

-The script path tells Jenkins where to find the pipeline script file. **This path is relative to the Jenkins workspace!** So, if you defined subdirectories (regardless of how many additional repositories you described) you'll need to include the subdirectory in the Script path.
+The script path tells Jenkins where to find the pipeline script file.
+If you defined subdirectories (regardless of how many additional repositories you described) there are two possible scenarios:
+- If **Lightweight checkout** is selected the file is checked-out from the repository alone and placed in the root path, so you just need to specify the relative path to the script file within the repository. e.g. "Jenkinsfile" (if Jenkinsfile is in the root of the repository)
+- Alternatively, if you don't select **Lightweight checkout** you'll need to include the subdirectory in the Script path as the repository is downloaded entirely before looking for the script file. e.g. "code/Jenkinsfile" (if "code" specified in Directory field).
 See an example below:

 ![Pipeline script, multiple workspaces](doc/img/pipeline-script-multiple-workspaces.png)